Many-to-Many Module Association in Zoho CRM

 Your sales data are often inter-related.
 When you maintain this data in CRM, you need to have ways by which you can establish the required association between them appropriately.

-For example, say you need to associate a contact with one of your accounts.
+For example, say you need to associate an account with one of your contacts.
 You can do this easily using the Account Lookup field in CRM.

 If there are multiple contacts associated with one account, you can still achieve this association by simply selecting the same account for all the contacts, thereby establishing a one-to-many relationship.